 This where it gets difficult, because heartworm symptoms in dogs typically do not show up for a long time, usually at least six months after being infected with the larvae called dirofilaria immitis.
 During this time the larvae mature into adult worms, mate and then give birth to more little microfilaria.

-The mosquito is the required intermediate step here.
-The mosquito bites an infected dog and carries the larvae to the next dog it bites.
+The mosquito is the required intermediate step here and not all mosquitos carry heartworm.
+An infected female mosquito must bite an infected dog and then carry the larvae to the next dog it bites.
 Then the cycle continues.
 The diagram below explains this very well.

-Here's a map put out by the Companion Animal Parasite Council which will tell you accurately how much risk you have for your particular area.
-The further north you go, the lower the risk.
+Here's a good article which will tell you accurately how much risk your dog has, and a heartworm prevalence map for your particular area.
+The further north, the lower the risk.
 Canada is considered very low on the risk scale for heartworms.